PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Methodology

 \subsection{Na\"ive Alignment via Detector Training}

-In this section, we aim to train a Mask-RCNN on $\mathcal{D}_{\text{train}}$, {\em i.e.}~only {\em base} categories, by optimising the visual backbone and the class-agnostic RPN to align with the object category classifier, that is inherited from the pre-trained frozen text encoder from CLIP, as shown in Figure~\ref{overview}~(left).
-Note that, such training regime has also been investigated in several previous work, for example, \cite{bansal2018zero, gu2021open}.
+In this section, we aim to train an open-vocabulary object detector (based on Mask-RCNN) on $\mathcal{D}_{\text{train}}$, {\em i.e.}~only {\em base} categories, by optimising the visual backbone and the class-agnostic RPN to align with the object category classifier, that is inherited from the pre-trained frozen text encoder from CLIP, as shown in Figure~\ref{overview}~(left).
+Note that, such training regime has also been investigated in several previous work, for example, \cite{bansal2018zero,gu2021open}.

 However, as indicated by our experiments, na\"ively aligning the visual latent space to textual ones only yields very limited open-vocabulary detection performance.
 We conjecture that the poor generalisation mainly comes from three aspects: Firstly, computing the category embedding with only class name is sub-optimal, as they may not be precise enough to describe a visual concept, leading to the lexical ambiguity, For example, ``\textit{almond}'' either refers to an edible oval nut with a hard shell or the tree that it grows on; Secondly, the web images for training CLIP are scene-centric, with objects occupying only a small portion of the image, whereas the object proposals from RPNs often closely localise the object, leading to an obvious domain gap on the visual representation; Thirdly, the base categories used for detector training are significantly less diverse than those used for training CLIP, thus, may not be sufficient to guarantee a generalisation towards novel categories.
 In the following sections, we propose a few simple steps to alleviate the above issues.